DvHume/MCLang/README.md

 > Why do you need this?

 > [!WARNING]
-> Please note that this is a guide for building a .jar file, not an executable program.
+> This guide is for building a .jar file, not an executable program.
+To run commands like "mclang -v," you'll need a script (.sh, .bat) and a path to the PATH variable.
 >

 Please note that the following instructions assume you are using Windows.